PetkovSvetoslav/ReactJS-book-world/README.md

 Node installation on OS X
 You will need to use a Terminal.
 On OS X, you can find the default terminal in /Applications/Utilities/Terminal.app.

-Please install Homebrew if it's not already done with the following command.

-$ ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"
-If everything when fine, you should run

 brew install node
 Node installation on Linux